tim-hub/buses-9923/Readme.md

 - `yarn test` will test all testing.
 - `yarn test-cli` will test functionality of cli only.

-    all testing data in `test/data/` will be tested.
+> All testing cases in `test/data/` will be used to test the app.